 - Benagil Cave on a boat from Carvoeiro: This costs EUR 30 and starts from Carvoeiro.
 It also includes the famous Praia da Marinha.

-- Benagil Caves & Dolphin Watching Speed Boat Tour from Albufeira: This tour starts from Albufeira and costs EUR 34.
+- Benagil Cave Boat Tour & Dolphin Watching on a Speed Boat from Albufeira: This tour starts from Albufeira and costs EUR 34.

-Please note: that you wont be able to leave the boat, or make swimming stops or enter the beach inside the Benagil cave.
-If you want to go on the beach or to swim, then book a kayaking or SUP tour.
+Please note: that you won’t be able to leave the boat, make swimming stops or enter the beach inside the Benagil cave.
+If you want to go to the beach or swim, then book a kayaking or SUP tour.

 The Best time to do the Benagil Cave Tour

 Most of the tours leave in the morning at 10 am and 2 pm in the evening.
-Of course most people opt for the 2 pm one.
-I did too because I don’t like to wake up early.
-But I urge you to book an earlier tour if you don’t have an issue with early rising like I do.
+Of course, most people opt for the 2 p.m. one.
+I did too the first time because I was all the way away in Lagos.
+The 2 p.m. tour that I did was also in the month of June.

 Can You Visit the Benagil Cave without a Tour?

-This is something that isn’t advertised but seems to be possible.
+This is something that isn’t advertised but is definitely possible.
 Why should it be?
-After all, you can enter the cave on a kayak or a paddle boat without a guide.
-Actually, I didn’t find a way to do it, maybe because I didn’t try hard enough and I was in Lagos.
+After all, if you are an experienced kayaker or SUPer, you can enter the cave on a kayak or a paddle boat without a guide.
+Just arrive at Benagil Beach and rent a kayak or a paddleboard.

 This option may make sense if you are already going to rent a car to travel within Portugal.
-In that case, you can arrive on Benagil Beach and try to speak like a local to find a place where you can rent a kayak from.
+So get a rental car, drive to Benagil Beach super early, and rent a few kayaks or a stand-up paddleboard.